Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

 ### Reusing original chunker

-One last thing before talking about when you should do manual or semi-automatic selection : we really recommend to reuse if you do semi-automatic selection the original chunkers from CapiTainS to build your own.
+One last thing before talking about when you should do manual or semi-automatic selection : we really recommend reusing if you do semi-automatic selection the original chunkers from CapiTainS to build your own.

 Let's think about a text built so there is the following citations :